Shopping with SNAP

 Apr 24, 2025

-Understanding what can and cannot be bought with SNAP, previously known as Food Stamps, helps recipients use their benefits effectively.
-Many wonder if groceries qualify as an approved purchase.
+Understanding what can and cannot be bought with the Supplemental Nutrition Assistance Program (SNAP) helps recipients spend their benefits wisely.
+Many recipients may wonder whether groceries qualify as an approved purchase, as SNAP was previously known as Food Stamps.

-Yes, you can buy groceries with Food Stamps or SNAP.
+Yes, you can buy groceries with EBT or Food Stamps.

-Groceries are eligible under SNAP because the program is designed to help low-income households access nutritious food.
+Groceries are eligible under SNAP because the program is designed to help low-income individuals and families purchase nutritious food.
 This includes items like fruits, vegetables, meat, dairy products, and bread.
-However, non-food items, alcohol, and hot prepared foods are not covered.
+The goal is to ensure that recipients have access to essential food items that contribute to a healthy diet.

 Besides groceries, you might be surprised to know that SNAP benefits cover many of these items: